-“I remember that Wen Chao made you sleep in their omega house, yes,” Jiang Yanli replied.
+“I remember that Wen Chao made you sleep in their kunze house, yes,” Jiang Yanli replied.

 Wei Wuxian’s disgust upon hearing the man’s name was no lesser now than it had been when he crushed Wen Chao’s wrist under his foot.
 He made himself look at the water, made himself lick his lips to chase sudden dryness away.

 “You never told me then what you were doing in that house, however.”

 “I spent time with them,” Wei Wuxian said.
 “They were all very surprised by me.
 I think I had to answer at least a thousand questions.”

 Jiang Yanli chuckled and replied, “Yes, I can imagine.”

 There was no way she could imagine the least of it—the house and the children, Wen Linfeng’s terror about the moonless tea, about her own future.
 But Wei Wuxian could not explain it to her even if he wanted to.

 “I’m glad you didn’t grow up in there,” Jiang Yanli said softly.

 A glance her way told him that she was staring at the forlorn house almost dipped into the river, where a man had once grown old and died without ever setting foot outside.
 Where Wei Wuxian had spent his fevers alone and hungry.

 Thankfully, she did not wait for him to answer.
 He could not think of anything to say.
 She took him by the arm and led him onto the bridge, saying, “I think I hear A-Ying laughing.
 She must have caught the bird.”